dremok/EtherBlaze/README.md

 Work in progress.
 Stay tuned...

 ## TODO:
-* Find out what features in Sacred is missing for integrating with PyTorch.
+* Find out what Sacred features are missing for integrating with PyTorch.
 * Add these features here.
-* If reasonable, contribute to Sacred.
+* If reasonable, contribute directly to Sacred.